nspp99b/module-one-final-project-guidelines-web-112017/App_README.md

-review my polling place -- members will be led through a series of prompts to create a review of their current polling place my polling place reviews -- members can see all reviews they've created delete my last review -- members can delete their last review sign out -- signs out current user exit -- exits program
+review my polling place -- members will be led through a series of prompts to create a review of their current polling place my polling place reviews -- members can see all reviews they've created delete my last review -- members can delete their last review sign out -- signs out current userq exit -- exits program

 ## Built With

-* [Maven](https://bundler.io/) - Dependency Management.
+* [Bundler](https://bundler.io/) - Dependency Management.
 Do for a brah.
 * [Sinatra-Active Record](https://rubygems.org/gems/sinatra-activerecord) - Extending Sinatra with Active Record Helpers

 ## Contributing